njeriw/CreditRiskModeling/README.md

 The core objective is to build a predictive model that can classify loan applications into different statuses (e.g., "Fully Paid", "Charged Off", "Current") at the time of application.
 This involves transforming raw, heterogeneous loan data into a suitable format for machine learning algorithms and then training and evaluating a classification model.

+The project utilizes a dataset of Lending Club loan applications.
+This dataset contains a mix of numerical, categorical, and textual features describing applicant demographics, financial history, loan characteristics, and the ultimate loan status.

 ## Key Features & Components

 __Comprehensive Data Preprocessing:__